Learn how to comply with blog laws with these legal considerations for bloggers so you can grow and protect your blogging business.

 - How To Copyright Something: Tips for Content Creators

 #3.
-Protecting your own content
+Protect your own content

 If someone attempts to infringe on your copyright, as per blogs and copyright laws you can ask them politely to cease and desist or initiate a takedown of the content under the Digital Millennium Copyright Act (DMCA).